medialab/minet/docs/cli.md

   -h, --help                  show this help message and exit -t TOKEN, --token TOKEN     Mediacloud API token (also called key).
   -o OUTPUT, --output OUTPUT  Path to the output file.
 By default, the output will be printed to stdout.
+  --feeds FEEDS               If given, path of the CSV file listing media RSS feeds.
   -s SELECT, --select SELECT  Columns to include in report (separated by `,`).
   --total TOTAL               Total number of medias.
 Necessary if you want to display a finite progress indicator.